-Cardinal is the provider of the GPS 3D Secure service.
+Cardinal is the provider of the Thredd 3D Secure service.
 They receive 3D Secure authentication requests from the Card Schemes and check their database for the 3D Secure rules you have configured in the Cardinal Portal for cards in this BIN range2.

-If 3D Secure authentication is required, they send a request to GPS for the types of authentication supported by the card.
+If 3D Secure authentication is required, they send a request to Thredd for the types of authentication supported by the card.
 They provide 3D Secure Authentication screens to the cardholder.
-See Screens.
+See Cardinal Configuration of RDX Biometric and Screens.

-- If OTP SMS is selected, then Cardinal generates the OTP and sends it to GPS.
-They provide the cardholder with relevant screens and messages. - If Biometric or In-App is selected, then Cardinal provides the cardholder with relevant screens and messages and sends GPS a message to initiate an authentication session with the Program Manager.
+- If OTP SMS is selected, then Cardinal generates the OTP and sends it to Thredd.
+They provide the cardholder with relevant screens and messages. - If Biometric In-App or Out of Band In-App is selected, then Cardinal provides the cardholder with relevant screens and messages and sends Thredd a message to initiate an authentication session with the Program Manager. - If KBA is being used, this typically follows OTP SMS authentication.
+Cardinal presents a security question to the cardholder and returns the answer to Thredd for verification.